linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 10 Municipal Securities.md

 # The Risk/Return Profile of a Convertible Bond

 Let's use the Izzobaf convertible bond to compare the risk/return profile from investing in a convertible bond or the underlying common stock.
-The stock can be purchased in the market for $33.
-By buying the convertible bond, the investor is effectively purchasing the stock for $42.06 (the market conversion price per share).
-Let's look at the potential profit and loss, assuming that Izzobaf's stock price rises to $50 and a scenario in which the stock price falls to $25.
+The stock can be purchased in the market for \$33.
+By buying the convertible bond, the investor is effectively purchasing the stock for \$42.06 (the market conversion price per share).
+Let's look at the potential profit and loss, assuming that Izzobaf's stock price rises to \$50 and a scenario in which the stock price falls to \$25.

-If the stock price rises to $50, the direct purchase of the stock would generate a profit of $17 per share ($50 - $33), or a return of 34\%.
-If the convertible bond is purchased, the conversion value is $1,266 per $1,000 of par value (conversion ratio of 25.32 times $50).
-Assuming that the straight value per $1,000 of par value is unchanged at $981.90, the minimum value for the convertible bond is $1,266.
-Since the initial price of the convertible bond per  $1,000 of par value is$ 1,065, the profit is  $201, and the return is 18.9\% ($ 201/ $1,065).
+If the stock price rises to \$50, the direct purchase of the stock would generate a profit of \$17 per share ($50 - $33), or a return of 34\%.
+If the convertible bond is purchased, the conversion value is $1,266 per $1,000 of par value (conversion ratio of 25.32 times \$50).
+Assuming that the straight value per \$1,000 of par value is unchanged at \$981.90, the minimum value for the convertible bond is \$1,266.
+Since the initial price of the convertible bond per  \$1,000 of par value is\$ 1,065, the profit is  \$201, and the return is 18.9\% ($ 201/ $1,065).
 The lower return by buying the convertible bond rather than the stock is because a higher price was effectively paid for the stock.
-Specifically, by buying the convertible bond, a per share price of$ 42.06 was paid.
-The profit per share is then $7.94, which produces the return of 18.9\% ( $7.94/42.06).
+Specifically, by buying the convertible bond, a per share price of\$ 42.06 was paid.
+The profit per share is then \$7.94, which produces the return of 18.9\% ( \$7.94/42.06).

-Now let's look at what would happen if Izzobaf's stock price declines to $25.
-If the stock is purchased, there would be a loss of $8 per share or, equivalently, a return of -24\%.
-For the convertible bond, the conversion value would be $633 (conversion ratio of 25.3 times $25).
+Now let's look at what would happen if Izzobaf's stock price declines to \$25.
+If the stock is purchased, there would be a loss of \$8 per share or, equivalently, a return of -24\%.
+For the convertible bond, the conversion value would be \$633 (conversion ratio of 25.3 times \$25).
 However, the convertible bond's minimum price is the greater of the convertible bond value and the straight value.
-Assuming the straight value stays at $981.90, this would be the value of the convertible bond.
-The loss on the convertible bond is therefore $83.10 or 7.8\% ($83.10/$1,065).
+Assuming the straight value stays at \$981.90, this would be the value of the convertible bond.
+The loss on the convertible bond is therefore \$83.10 or 7.8\% ($83.10/$1,065).

 One of the critical assumptions in this analysis is that the straight value does not change except for the passage of time.
 If interest rates rise, the straight value will decline.
 Even if interest rates do not rise, the perceived creditworthiness of the issuer may deteriorate, causing investors to demand a higher yield.